jcmf/glulx-strings/README.md

 other two are easy so what the hell.

 Let's start with unencoded strings.
-These start with 0xe0 followed by a zero-terminated ISO-8859-1 string, meaning that each unsigned byte stands for the Unicode code point of the same number.
+These start with 0xe0 followed by a NUL-terminated ISO-8859-1 string, meaning that each unsigned byte stands for the Unicode code point of the same number.
 This routine takes the address of the string itself (the byte after the 0xe0) as its argument, as well as an explicit callback to which to